chitranshu-codes/volleyball-game-tracking/README.md

 ---

+## 🧠 Approach & Key Assumptions

+Building a tactical analysis system with a single camera requires balancing mathematical precision with practical approximations.
+Below is the breakdown of the methodology used to solve the core challenges.

+### 1. The Pipeline Approach

+The problem was decomposed into sequential stages to ensure modularity:

+* **Detection First:** We prioritize detecting every object in every frame independently before attempting to track them.
+This avoids "drift" errors where a tracker might latch onto the background.
+* **Color-Based Clustering:** Instead of training a model to recognize specific teams (which would fail if jerseys change), we used **K-Means Clustering**.
+This allows the system to dynamically adapt to *any* match color scheme by analyzing the pixel histogram within player bounding boxes.
+* **Homography for Mapping:** We assumed the court is a planar surface.
+By manually defining the 4 corners of the court, we calculated a **Transformation Matrix** that mathematically converts any pixel  in the video to a metric coordinate  on the floor.

+### 2. Critical Assumptions

+To make the system feasible with a single video feed, the following engineering assumptions were made:

+* **Assumption 1: The "Flat Earth" Model (Z = 0)**
+* *Logic:* We assume all relevant gameplay happens on the floor (2D plane).
+* *Implication:* This works perfectly for player feet.
+However, it introduces error for the **ball**, which moves in 3D space.
+A ball 5 meters in the air is mathematically interpreted as being "further away" on the ground.
+* *Correction:* We implemented a clamping mechanism in the Mini-Map visualization to constrain the ball within reasonable bounds, preventing it from "flying out of the stadium" visually.

+* **Assumption 2: Static Camera Position**
+* *Logic:* The system assumes the camera does not zoom or pan aggressively during the clip.
+* *Implication:* If the camera moves significantly, the coordinate system (homography matrix) would shift, causing the tactical map to become inaccurate.
+* *Note:* While we experimented with **Optical Flow** to estimate camera movement, the most stable results for this version were achieved using static camera clips.

+* **Assumption 3: Jersey Uniformity**
+* *Logic:* We assume that the majority of a player's upper body (torso) represents their team color.
+* *Implication:* The system automatically crops the top half of the bounding box to sample colors, avoiding confusion with shorts or shoes that might be neutral colors (black/white).

+* **Assumption 4: Linear Ball Motion (Interpolation)**
+* *Logic:* When the ball disappears (due to motion blur or occlusion), we assume it travels in a relatively straight line between the last seen point and the next reappearance.
+* *Correction:* We utilized **Pandas Interpolation** to mathematically fill the gaps, creating a smooth trajectory even when the detector misses a few frames.

+---

 ## 🆚 Comparison: Why Volleyball is Harder than Football

 Developing a computer vision system for Volleyball is significantly more challenging than for Football (Soccer) due to the inherent nature of the sport.